eclipse/kuksa.val/doc/liveUpdateVSSTree.md

 # Updating/Extending VSS structure during runtime

 Upon startup the KUKSA.val server loads a JSON file describing the data points it manages.
 Usually this is a version of the [Geniivi Vehicle Signal Specification](https://github.com/GENIVI/vehicle_signal_specification/).

-If you want to extend or modify this structure in your application, it is not neccesary to modify Genivi VSS, instead you can extend the loaded VSS structure during runtime.
+If you want to extend or modify the VSS structure from your application during runtime, this is possible using the `updateVSSTree` and `updateMetaData` requests described here.

 ## Overlays using updateVSSTree
 The updateVSSTree method takes an input JSON that follows the same rules as the initial VSS JSON.
 This is added as an _overlay_ meaning: